recoverysource/recoverysource.io/index.rst

 ===============

-``Recovery Source`` is a collective effort to provide simple and efficient solutions in the spirit of open source that aid in twelfth-step work.
+``Recovery Source`` is a collective effort to provide simple and efficient solutions in the spirit of open source that aid 12-Step Programs.

 Projects: